Testing Quasi-Linear Coasting Cosmologies with Late-Time Large-Scale Structure Growth: Introduction

+\citet{cit:Yennapureddy2021} proposed an alternative mechanism for producing a turnover in $P(k)$ which relies on the scale-dependent evolution of perturbations in the ${R_\mathrm{h}=ct}$ model.
+In their treatment, the turnover is attributed to a scale-dependent balance between the decay of the perturbed gravitational potential and the growth timescale of the density modes.
+Shorter-wavelength modes experience more rapid potential decay, while longer-wavelength modes evolve on longer dynamical timescales and therefore grow more slowly.
+An intermediate scale can thus acquire the largest power, producing a turnover without invoking horizon exit and re-entry~\citep{cit:Yennapureddy2021}.
+However, beyond the ${a(t)\propto t}$ requirement, the mechanism relies on the ${R_\mathrm{h}=ct}$-specific condition ${\rho+3p/c^{2}=0}$, the assumed perturbability of the dark-energy component, and an interaction between dark energy and matter used to maintain the required cosmic evolution.
+These preclude its use as a general mechanism for all strictly linear coasting cosmologies.

+In contrast to strictly linear models, the formation of the CMB and its important features, as well as those of the matter power spectrum can be explained within quasi-linear coasting models by the same mechanisms as in the concordance model, provided that the transition to coasting expansion occurs after recombination.
+As our treatment of quasi-linear cosmologies aims to be as general as possible, we will perform consistency tests for coasting models with hyperbolic, flat, and spherical geometries, with curvature parameters ${k=\{-1, 0, +1\}}$ in $H^2_0c^{-2}$ units.
+Given that the available data cover a redshift range of $z \in (0\,,2)$, our results should be interpreted as tests of any cosmology undergoing approximately linear expansion within this interval, independently of the detailed expansion history at higher redshift, except insofar as that earlier history fixes the initial conditions of the low-redshift observables.

-This paper is organized as follows.
+This paper is organised as follows.
 In Section~\ref{sec:Derivation}, we derive a closed form expression for $D(z)$ and $f\sigma_8(z)$ for coasting cosmologies in a manner consistent with the fluid treatment outlined by \citet{cit:Huterer-book}.
 In Section~\ref{sec:Data_and_Analysis}, we describe the method used to fit our formula to $f\sigma_8(z)$ data collated by \citet{cit:Perivolaropoulos-Skara}.
 We then explain how this procedure is adapted to the $\Lambda$CDM model, as well as the method used to assess the models' consistency with the data.
-In Section~\ref{sec:Results}, we discuss the results of the fit and the aforementioned test, with especial attention given to their implications for the $S_8$ tension.
-Finally, in Section~\ref{sec:Conclusions}, we summarize our conclusions and outline possibilities for expanding upon the analyses performed herein.
+In Section~\ref{sec:Results}, we discuss the results of the fit and the aforementioned tests.
+Finally, in Section~\ref{sec:Conclusions}, we summarise our conclusions and outline possibilities for expanding upon the analyses performed herein.